Podonos

 Here’s the JSON template for reference:

-Question
+- Question

-: Represents the main question posed to evaluators about the audio being assessed.
-It guides the evaluators on what specific aspect of the audio they should focus on during the evaluation.
+Question: Represents the main question posed to evaluators about the audio being assessed.
+It guides evaluators on the specific aspect of the audio they should focus on during the evaluation.| Parameter | Description | Required | Notes |

 type | Type of question.
-Options: SCORED , NON_SCORED , COMPARISON | Yes | Determines the structure and requirements of the question |
+Options: SCORED, NON_SCORED, COMPARISON | Yes | Determines the structure and requirements of the question |

 question | The main question text | Yes | Must be provided for all question types |